A Know-How of Cloud Migration: Azure and Its 4-Step Strategy

 Safeguard your data and applications with Azure’s Secure, Data Protection and Monitoring options

 - Secure: Get Azure Security Center for effective cloud security management and advanced threat protection for your cloud workloads.
-Azure security offers additional protection, giving you full visibility and control over the security of cloud applications, along with increased threat detection and recovery rates.
+Azure security offers additional protection, giving you full visibility and control over cloud applications’ security and increased threat detection and recovery rates.

-Azure has been increasing in popularity for its effective options in right budgets.
-As the statistics show, Azure accounts to around 30 percent of the overall cloud market and 17% of the IaaS and PaaS market shares.
+Azure has been increasing in popularity for its effective options in the right budgets.
+As the statistics show, Azure accounts for around 30 percent of the overall cloud market and 17% of the IaaS and PaaS market shares.